-Overall, ThinkMarkets gives the best trading conditions for UK trader.
+Overall, ThinkMarkets gives the best trading conditions for UK traders.
 The cost to start trading with ThinkMarkets is attractively low and suitable for beginners with a GBP 250 minimum deposit.
-Retail clients can also fund their live accounts using a crypto wallet BitPay which supports Bitcoin, Ether and Bitcoin Cash.
+Retail clients can also fund their live accounts using a crypto wallet BitPay which supports Bitcoin, Ether, and Bitcoin Cash.

 View ThinkMarkets Review >>Visit ThinkMarkets >>

-Among high leverage Forex brokers under FINMA regulation we reviewed, IG appears to offer the best trading conditions.
-In Switzerland, the Swiss Financial Market Supervisory Authority (FINMA) is the main regulatory body in charge of supervising all forex brokers.
+Among high leverage Forex brokers under Bafin regulation we reviewed, IG appears to offer the best trading conditions.
+In Germany, the Federal Financial Supervisory Authority is the main regulatory body in charge of supervising all forex brokers.

-By comparison with other EU financial services regulators (ESMA, CySEC and FCA), FINMA imposes more or less the same restrictions on leverage ratios.
-FINMA-regulated Forex brokers are obligated to offer lower leverage ratios on CFD products for retail clients:
+By comparison with other EU financial services regulators (CySEC, FINMA and FCA), Bafin imposes more or less the same restrictions on leverage ratios.
+Bafin-regulated Forex brokers are obligated to offer lower leverage ratios on CFD products for retail clients:

-Below you can review FINMA restrictions on leverage ratio across different asset classes.
+Below you can review Bafin restrictions on leverage ratio across different asset classes.

 Leveraged products offered by IG Bank include:

 IG offers individual tiered margin rates for each instrument traded, which is based on the number of contracts.
 IG offers four margin rate tiers, including preferential margin rates on their premium services.
 Please see the example below how are FX margin calculated:

 IG is the ultimate forex broker for trading leveraged products in Germany.
 Alongside finishing first in this category, IG is also the world’s biggest forex CFD provider with over 17,000 tradable instruments.
 IG minimum deposit is CHF 5,000, which can be deposited immediately via credit card.